Scotland Yard under fire over vigil policing, UK Home Secretary Priti Patel calls for full report | Law-Order

 An unofficial gathering in memory of the victim ended up in scuffles with the police and four arrests as the Met Police acted to break up the crowds under the current coronavirus lockdown rules.

-"Police must act for people's safety, this is the only responsible thing to do.
-The pandemic is not over and gatherings of people from right across London and beyond, are still not safe," said Met Police Assistant Commissioner Helen Ball.
+Her comments came as UK Home Secretary Priti Patel was said to have decided on the need for an ''external view'' on the policing decisions taken on Saturday after she received a report from the Met Police on the operation.

-"We repeatedly encouraged those who were there to comply with the law and leave.
-Regrettably, a small minority of people began chanting at officers, pushing and throwing items.
-After speaking with officers, the vast majority of people quickly left.
-Four arrests have been made for public order offenses and for breaches of the Health Protection Regulations," she said.
+She has reportedly asked the Chief Inspector of Constabulary, who has the statutory responsibility for the inspection of police forces, to conduct an independent review, a move backed by London Mayor Sadiq Khan.

-However, scenes of clashes between people gathered at the vigil and police officers on Saturday evening were shared widely across social media and resulted in outrage from different quarters, including London Mayor Sadiq Khan ''urgently seeking an explanation'' from Met Police Commissioner Cressida Dick.
+Scenes of clashes between people, a majority of them women, gathered at the vigil and police officers on Saturday evening were shared widely across social media and resulted in outrage from different quarters, including Khan ''urgently seeking an explanation'' from the Met Police Commissioner.

-"Some of the footage circulating online from the vigil in Clapham is upsetting.
-I have asked the Metropolitan Police for a full report on what happened," said UK Home Secretary Priti Patel.
+In a statement, Patel said: “Some of the footage circulating online from the vigil in Clapham is upsetting.
+I have asked the Metropolitan Police for a full report on what happened”.

 “My thoughts remain with Sarah’s family and friends at this terrible time,” said the minister, who had earlier launched a major survey on “Violence Against Women and Girls” in the wake of the incident to gather public feedback on further legal provisions necessary to make the country’s streets safer for women and girls.